-South Africa also has a right to tax the income in the resident company32 but article 22 imposes an obligation on South Africa to provide relief for the tax suffered in Eswatini.
+South Africa also has a right to tax the income in the resident company44 but article 22 imposes an obligation on South Africa to provide relief for the tax suffered in Eswatini.
 This obligation is met by South Africa potentially providing a rebate under section 6quat(1).
 To qualify for the rebate all the requirements of section 6quat must be met.
 For example, although Eswatini imposed the withholding tax at the domestic rate of 15%, the 5% withholding tax above the permitted rate of 10% will not meet the "proved to be payable" requirement (see 5.3.2) and will not qualify for the rebate.
+The 5% withholding tax paid above the permitted 10% may potentially qualify for a deduction under section 6quat(1C)(a) if all the requirements of that section are met.